DavidkodiCS/Trippy-Mako/Trippy-Mako/proposal/proposal.md

   - Identify potential risks that could impede the project’s success.
 For each risk, propose possible mitigation strategies.
 Capture these as stories (user stories, task stories, etc.).

 - **Key Faculty Involvement**
-  - List faculty members who are knowledgeable about the topic and who may be able to provide advice or guidance.
+  - Networking: LCDR Downs
+  - Authentication: Professor Brown
+  - General Development: Capt Burn

 ## 5. Admin/Fine Print

 - **GFI/GFE (Government-Furnished Information/Equipment)**
-  - Detail any resources you need, such as government-provided equipment, information, or datasets.
+  - None

 - **Customer Meeting Requirements/Plan**
   - Outline a meeting schedule or plan for engaging with your customer during development.
 Highlight key touchpoints for feedback.

 - **Acceptance Window**
-  - Specify the time frame within which your system or project will be delivered to the customer for final review and acceptance.
+  - The final version of our Capstone project will be complete by April.

 - **Code Delivery**
-  - Describe how and where the final code will be delivered (e.g., through a repository, directly to a customer, etc.).
+  - The final version of our Capstone project will be delivered to our customer through our repository.
+Capt Burn is a member of our GitHub repository so he is constantly aware of our progress.

 - **Usage License**
   - The software developed as part of the capstone course becomes